Viktoria Walda Byczkiewicz, Ph.D.

 …everything is connected.

 Jung developed the concept of the collective unconscious, or a transpersonal realm, in which archetypal events and experiences connect everyone.
-This means that human beings share many of the same kinds of experiences, universally.
+This means that human beings share many of the same kinds of fundamental experiences, universally.
 It also means that the body and mind are connected.
-In doing the inner work, it is possible to explore your dreams, fantasies, feelings, and bodily or physical experiences in the context of your sense of being a part of a broader existence.
+In doing deep interior work, it is possible to explore your dreams, fantasies, feelings, and bodily or physical experiences in the context of your sense of being a part of a broader existence.
 It also suggests that all beings coexist as part of a larger natural world.

 …relationship matters.